Joshua-Wise/viewFMX/README.md

 Visit your-ip:3000 in a web browser | select building and resource

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Notice

-This connector is not an official FMX product and is developed independently.
+This project is not an official FMX product and is developed independently.
 I am not affiliated with or employed by FMX.
 It is provided "as-is" with no warranty or guarantee of functionality.